1. Politely share the good news with your school/teacher that you are:

 7. Scout thrift stores, flea markets, grandparent’s attics for plastic-free durable goods like forged metal scissors, wooden rulers and pencil sharpeners.
 Things that were made before “disposable” became the norm.
 I still have my grandfather’s Westcott wooden ruler that is 90+ years old - it’s a favorite, and frequently used tool I keep out on my desk at home.

-8. Slow down and think before making purchases.
+8. Slow down and consider future purchases.
 This applies to everything.

 Is there a responsibly made version of the item?